-OSSEC is a a open source host base intrusion detection system (HIDS).
-You can install it on linux, windows and mac.
-It allows for both local installs as well as a agent that can be deployed out to multiple systems witha centralized logging system.
+OSSEC (Open Source HIDS SECurity) is an open source host-based intrusion detection system (HIDS).
+It performs log analysis, integrity scanning, rootkit detection, time-based alerting, and active responses to triggers.
+You can install it on linux, windows, and mac.
+It allows for both local installs as well as an agent that can be deployed out to multiple systems with a centralized logging system.
 It is capable of scanning logs, file intregrity monitoring, and action based responses to threats.
 This guide covers how to perform a basic install on CentOS.
-To view their official documentation and site you can visit the github project
+To view their official documentation and site you can visit the github project.
+This guide is for a installation of a local version, however, it can be deployed to thousands of servers with agents reporting into a centralized server.

 Preparing To Install Ossec